Lined seedeater

-Taxonomy
+Taxonomy and systematics

-The lined seedeater was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Loxia lineola.
+The lined seedeater has a complicated taxonomic history.
+It was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Loxia lineola.
 Linnaeus mistakenly specified the "habitat" as Asia; the type locality was subsequently designated as the state of Bahia in Brazil.
 The specific epithet lineola is Latin meaning "little line" (a diminutive of linea meaning "line").
-The lined seedeater is now assigned to the genus Sporophila that was introduced by the German ornithologist Jean Cabanis in 1844.
-The species is monotypic: no subspecies are recognised.
+By 1938 it had been reassigned to its present genus Sporophila that had been introduced by the German ornithologist Jean Cabanis in 1844.
+At the time genus Sporophila was a member of the family Fringillidae.
+By 1970 Sporophila had been reassigned to the family Emberizidae.
+Based on studies published between 1988 and 2011, beginning in 2012 the genus was moved to its present position in the tanager family Thraupidae.